brentgroves/repsys/k8s/kured-install.md

 daemonset.apps/kured created
 ```

-If you want to customise the installation, download the manifest and edit it in accordance with the following section before application.
+If you want to customise the installation, download the manifest and edit it in accordance with the following **[section](https://kured.dev/docs/installation/)** before application.

-"

 ## Operation